-- Their designated induction tutor, who will provide day-to-day monitoring and support, and co-ordinate their assessments. - Their designated induction mentor, who will provide regular structured mentoring sessions and targeted feedback. - Observations of their teaching at regular intervals, and follow-up discussions with prompt and constructive feedback. - Regular professional reviews of their progress, to take place termly (except in terms where formal assessment is held), at which their induction tutor will review objectives and revise them in relation to the relevant standards and their current needs and strengths. - Chances to observe experienced teachers, either within the school or at another school with effective practice.
+- Their designated induction tutor, who will provide day-to-day monitoring and support, and co-ordinate their assessments following the best practice guidance from Tees Valley. - Their designated induction mentor, who will provide regular structured mentoring sessions and targeted feedback. - Dbservations of their teaching at regular intervals, and follow-up discussions with prompt and constructive feedback and regularly reviewed Professional Development Plans. - Regular professional reviews of their progress, to take place termly (except in terms where formal assessment is held), at which their induction tutor will review objectives and revise them in relation to the relevant standards and their current needs and strengths. - Chances to observe experienced teachers, within the school and at another school with effective practice [Appropriate Body - best practice guidance]